United Football League (2024–present)

 The United Football League (UFL) is a professional American football spring league in the United States.
-The league was created following the merger of the latest iterations of the XFL and United States Football League (USFL); it started play in March 2024.
-It comprises eight teams, five of which were members of the XFL or USFL prior to the UFL's creation, and all concentrated in the Midwest and Southern United States.
+The league was created following the merger of the XFL and United States Football League (USFL); it started play in March 2024.
+It comprises eight teams in a mix of major sports media markets and mid-sized cities not served by major pro sports (such as those that currently or recently have hosted Class AAA minor league baseball); three of the teams are former XFL franchises, while the other five are expansion teams established beginning in the 2026 and 2027 seasons (the remaining USFL teams were eliminated following that season) under the ownership of Mike Repole.

 Background

 2020–2021

 In 2017, Vince McMahon, who had previously launched the XFL in 2001 as a partnership with NBC Sports, registered a trademark for the United Football League name.
 An unrelated United Football League, founded by Bill Hambrecht, had played four abbreviated seasons from 2009 to 2012.
 McMahon ultimately did not use the UFL trademark, as response to the ESPN Films 30 for 30 documentary "This Was the XFL" in 2017 showed that the XFL brand was still viable, and in February 2020, McMahon relaunched the XFL with a similar business structure (though, unlike the 2001 XFL, operated as a sole proprietorship of McMahon's separate from his professional wrestling corporation, WWE) and an emphasis on speed and innovation.
 The XFL, which was largely successful with its attendance and television ratings, was forced to shut down halfway through its 2020 season in March due to stay-at-home orders imposed during the COVID-19 pandemic and declared bankruptcy in April.
 Later that year, McMahon sold the league to a consortium led by businesswoman Dany Garcia, Garcia's ex-husband and former WWE wrestler Dwayne Johnson (also known as "The Rock"), and private equity firm RedBird Capital Partners.
 The XFL chose not to play a 2021 season (most gathering restrictions would not be lifted until spring of that year) and cancelled the 2022 season after partnership discussions with the Canadian Football League collapsed without any agreement in fall 2021.

 While the XFL was on hiatus, Fox Sports, which had been one of the XFL's broadcast partners along with ESPN in 2020, entered a partnership with Brian Woods, who had been operating The Spring League (TSL) as a non-paying, pay-to-play developmental showcase for professional players under a single-campus bubble format since 2017.
 The XFL had funded The Spring League's 2019 season to test rule changes and were holding discussions about a potential affiliation between the two leagues before the bankruptcy.
 Fox aired the autumn 2020 and spring 2021 seasons of The Spring League.